galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 >    Metagenomics
 >    ```
 >
-> 4. Search on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/) for some of the favorite tools in your community
+> 4. Search on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/) for some of the popular tools in your community
-> 5. Open their entry on the ToolShed
+> 5. Open the tool entries on the ToolShed, and note their categories
-> 6. Add to the `categories` file any categories you might have missed before {: .hands_on}
+> 6. Add any new categories to the `categories` file {: .hands_on}

-Once you have a list of the ToolShed categories to keep, you can submit this to Galaxy Tool Metadata Extractor.
+Once you have a list of the ToolShed categories that you wish to keep, you can submit this to Galaxy Tool Metadata Extractor.

 > <hands-on-title>Submit the new community to Galaxy Tool Metadata Extractor</hands-on-title>
 >
-> 1. Click on **Commit changes** on the top
+> 1. Click on **Commit changes** at the top
 > 2. Fill in the commit message with something like `Add X community`
 > 3. Click on `Create a new branch for this commit and start a pull request`
 > 4. Create the pull request by following the instructions